 Who are your favourite heroes in fiction?

 Jesus Christ.
-(I subscribe to no religion, but what other fictional character has made such a lasting impact on the real world?
-Where would we be today without his message of kindness and compassion?
-Who cares if the man was mostly make-believe?
-I’ve also long admired the idealism of Miguel de Cervantes’ Don Quixote of La Mancha)
+I’m not Christian, but where would this world be without his message of kindness and compassion?
+I’ve also long admired the idealism of Miguel de Cervantes’ Don Quixote of La Mancha.

 Who are your heroes in real life?

-My late uncle and namesake, who in the 1930s was a catcher in Vancouver’s Senior City Baseball League and a highly touted amateur boxer frequently written up in the daily paper.
+First, my eldest daughter Melissa Campbell, a high school special needs teacher with a heart the size of Texas.
+Second, my late uncle and namesake, who in the 1930s was a catcher in Vancouver’s Senior City Baseball League and a highly touted amateur boxer frequently written up in the daily paper.
 (I have the clippings.)
-As a teenager he served as a gunner aboard a Lancaster bomber on seventeen air sorties over Germany.
-Also David Suzuki, Nelson Mandela, and Tommy Douglas.
-(Muhammad Ali, Greta Thunberg, Edward Snowden, and all librarians)
+As a teenager he served as a gunner aboard a Lancaster bomber on seventeen air sorties over Germany; prior to enlisting, he’d never been in a plane or a building taller than a three-storey building.
+Also, David Suzuki, Tommy Douglas, Greta Thunberg, Edward Snowden, and all librarians for their guardianship of our greatest treasures.

 Who is your favourite painter?